 There are endless herbs and remedies out there, which people swear is how they get rid of belly bloat.
 A good one to try, which is backed up by numerous scientific studies, is ginger.
 Ginger has a long history of helping out the stomach, and is used traditionally to help with seasickness and stomach pains.
 The herb blocks several enzymes that promote inflammation and cause bloating.
 Ginger calms intestinal activity and expels gas from the digestive tract.
 You can mix it into a tea or chew on it, for the same result.

 Avocados are the king, or queen, of fruit, for the simple reason that they are loaded with potassium.
 An Avocado has more potassium than a banana.
 It is the definition of a super fruit, and there are whole tribes in South America that eat nothing but the avocado, bet they do not get bloated.
 Potassium helps the body flush out sodium.
 A great way to include the fruit in your diet is by swapping all spreads for avocado.

 I hope that this article has helped you.
 There is a lot of misconception out there as to how to get rid of belly bloat.
 Take your time and do your research.
-This is not a definitive guide, I recommend you learn all you can about nutrition, because what we eat is one of the most important health choices, and we make it day in and day out.
+This is not a definitive guide, I recommend you learn all you can about nutrition by obtaining the nutrition plans in utah, because what we eat is one of the most important health choices, and we make it day in and day out.